bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 * ``Document``
 * ``User``

 A User controls authentication information at the user level and both models combined determines the authorization information regarding user ``documents`` that are private, so can be accessed only by the user, or public.

-On thing to keep in mind when interacting with bokeh-server is that every session open to the server implies that an user is logged in to the server.
+One thing to keep in mind when interacting with bokeh-server is that every session open to the server implies that an user is logged in to the server.
-More information about this can be found at the :ref:`Authentication` paragraph below.
+More information about this can be found at the :ref:`userguide_server_authenticating` paragraph below.

 .. _userguide_server_example_server: